Bluesky RSS announcer

 The first step is to identify RSS items that are candidates for Bluesky announcement.

-, i.e. candidates posted args.days
+We establish a threshold, i.e. candidates posted args.days ago or later;

 threshold = None